luispintoc/House-pricing/README.md

 ## Prerequisites
-The packages used are tensorflow, sklearn and hyperopt.
+The packages used are tensorflow and sklearn

 ## Files
 **input**: Hosts the dataset